miles-howell/miles-howell.github.io/_posts/2025-08-01-grand-buffet.md

 There was a restaurant, unmarked but well-known, nestled between a shuttered shoe repair and a psychic whose window sign always read *Back in 10*.
 In every direction, gated windows and boarded doors—the street seeped a stench of disappointment.
 Above the entrance, a simple, weathered plaque read: *The Grand Buffet of Human Endeavor.*

 No neon.
 No gimmicks.
-Just the smell of something warm, nostalgic, dependable.
-Chicken.
+Just the smell of something warm, nostalgic, dependable. *Chicken*.

 Inside, there were no menus, no music, no waitlists.
 Just one dish: the House Special.
 Chicken.
 Every day, every time.
 The kind you remembered from when things worked.
 The restaurant’s appeal was singular: it promised nothing more than competence.
 Not greatness.
 Not revolution.
 Just something done right.
 A rare thing in a world bloated with choices and predictable mediocrity.